The Viewport Panel¶

 Relative: With “Relative” enabled, the heatmap gradient will scale from the smallest to the largest difference on the current frame

-Absolute: With “Absolute” enabled, the heatmap gradient will scale from minError to maxError.
+Absolute: With “Absolute” enabled, the heatmap gradient will scale from minError to maxError, where 1 is equal to 1 meter.
 Values lower than minError will be clamped to blue, and values greater than maxError will be clamped to red

 Error Min: The floor value used by Absolute heatmap display